-Chimney pointing is the process of removing failed and loose cement from between the bricks on a chimney and “pointing in” new cement.
+Chimney pointing is the process of removing failed and loose mortar from between the bricks on a chimney and “pointing in” new mortar.

 This process has several benefits:

-- helps to secure leadwork to the wall
+- Helps to secure the lead flashing to the wall.

 A chimney that is located in the centre of a roof 20 metres high will require a considerable amount of scaffold.
-A smaller chimney located at the roof edge and only 6 metres high could probably be reached via an access tower that most roofer’s own.
+A smaller chimney located at the roof edge and only 6 metres high could probably be reached via an access tower that most roofing firms use.